 Who am I?

-I am currently working towards my Level 6 NVQ Certificate in BSL with Remark!.
 I originally became interested in BSL after taking modules at Durham University.
 Following this, I completed my Level 1 Award with Cambridge Deaf Association and then did my Level 2 Certificate with Sign Language Studies Centre.
 I passed my Level 3 Certificate with Remark! in March 2015.

 Follow me on Twitter